-The Ellington Landfill and the Ellington Transfer Station are registered under the "General Permit for the Discharge of Stormwater Associated with Industrial Activity," issued October 1, 2002 and modified on July 15, 2003.
+The Ellington Landfill and the Ellington Transfer Station are registered under the "General Permit for the Discharge of Stormwater Associated with Industrial Activity," issued October 1, 2002, modified on July 15, 2003, and re-issued on April 14, 2009.
 The permit registration numbers are GSI000815 (Ellington Landfill) and GSI000520 (Ellington Transfer Station).

 In accordance with the General Permit, stormwater samples are to be collected from both the Landfill and the Transfer Station on an annual basis and analyzed for those parameters specified in Table 3.
 Under this Scope of Services, annual sampling is to be completed by June 30th of each year.
-There are a total of two (2) locations that must be sampled annually: outfall 001 from the Ellington Landfill, and outfall 001 from the Ellington Transfer Station.
+There are a total of two (2) locations that must be sampled annually: outfall 001 from the Ellington Landfill (or outfall 001A if there is insufficient flow at outfall 001), and outfall 001 from the Ellington Transfer Station.
 Refer to Figure 2 for a map depicting the sampling locations.